DarylBui/Ants-vs-Some-Bees/README.md

 # Ants-vs-Some-Bees
 A spinoff the popular game "Plants vs. Zombies" in which the user defends the ant colony against a swarm of bees.
+The project was a class project for CS61a at UC Berkeley.
+It is merely a game that showcases the usefulness of classes.
+There is a visual representation of the game with instructions on how to load it located in the files.
+The project is complete.
+Maintainer: Daryl Bui.